Executable-Spreadsheet/SpreadSheet/docs/Building.md

-editor-build-tests - Build parasheet-editor tests without running them editor-test - Build and run all parasheet-editor tests editor-run - Build and run the debug version of parasheet-editor editor-run-valgrind - Build and run the debug version of parasheet-editor with valgrind editor-run-release - Build and run the debug version of parasheet-editor cli-all - Build all parasheet-cli targets cli-debug - Build all parasheet-cli debug targets
+editor-build-tests - Build parasheet-editor tests without running them editor-test - Build and run all parasheet-editor tests editor-run - Build and run the debug version of parasheet-editor editor-run-release - Build and run the debug version of parasheet-editor cli-all - Build all parasheet-cli targets cli-debug - Build all parasheet-cli debug targets